All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Pillar 2: Normalize the Stall

-Plateaus are not exceptions.
-They are rules.
+Plateaus aren't exceptions.
+They're rules.
 Nearly every person who loses significant weight will hit multiple plateaus along the way.
 When you expect them, they lose their power to derail you.
-Tell yourself before you even start: "I will hit plateaus, and that is fine."
+Tell yourself before you even start: "I will hit plateaus, and that's fine."

 Pillar 3: Practice Self-Compassion